Tuesday, December 2, 2008

 Lynn is 1/2 of "Stringing Them Along", our extraordinary beaders.
 I use all sorts of beads to mix with my hand made clay ones for flower stakes, hooks, wind chimes, and necklaces. (more on these in a later post)

 We spent several hours at the gem show and saw wondrous things, but the best were the African beads sold by J-IMPORTS of the Bronx.
 Owner Abubakar Npakary Juwara haggled with Lynn over some trade beads; pricey, but amazing things.
+These are authentic antique trade beads.
+It was from the mid 1800s through the early 1900s that most of these beads were produced and traded in Africa.

 Expect some museum quality bracelets and necklaces using these and other fine beads.